Figplug/ghost-legacy/README.md

 Select One (1) or more layers and run the plugin.

-For the Type, choose Gradient and for the Color choose one of the three existing proposals (Gray, White, Black)
+For the Type, choose Gradient and for the Color choose one of the three existing proposals (Gray, Black, White)

 !["Action Preview"](src/assets/ghost-demo-3.gif)